 Steel and aluminum are the two main options for metal in the residential Standing Seam market.
 Both these metals will naturally corrode over time.
 Which is why we can thank the gods for metallic coating and paint.

 It used to be that tin, which is highly resistant to corroding, was plated onto steel, as the primary metallic coating.
 But there are several reasons why “tin roofs” are a thing of the past.
-Nowadays, G-90 galvanized steel, Galvalume steel and aluminum are the norm.
+Nowadays, G-90 galvanized steel, Galvalume steel, aluminum, and in some case patinated zinc are the norm.

 Galvanized means steel plated with zinc (which is non corrosive)